SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 - [Location](#location) - 2.5 points
 - [Number of employees](http://www.samvitjain.com/blog/evaluating-startups/#number-of-employees) - 2 points

-I deemed investor pedigree and strength of early employees to be the most important criteria (4.5 points), followed by strength of founders and personal fit (4 points), the current traction, funding history, and product quality (3.5 points), and so on.
+I deemed investor pedigree and strength of early employees to be the most important criteria (4.5 points), followed by strength of founders and personal fit (4 points), the current traction, funding history, and product quality (3.5 points), and so on down the list.

 One question one might ask is why the "strength of the early employees" is more important than the "strength of the founders".
 Granted that strength is a subjective word, the short answer here is while it is the *market* that selects the founders, it is the *founders* who hire the employees and build the company.